ACES Program Registration Information & FAQ

 What age do kids need to be for ACES camps?

-We offer classes for specific grade levels and age groups so that our Educators can do the best job possible when teaching your kids.
+We offer classes for specific grade levels and age groups so that our educators can do the best job possible when teaching your kids.
 We are strict with grade levels and ages, especially on the younger side.
 Help us do our job well by choosing appropriate grade level classes for your children.
 They were carefully designed to be age appropriate!
 Together we can do best for your kids AND our educators.
 Thank you!
-To register, click here.

 How do I apply for a scholarship?

 We pride ourselves in the ability to offer ACES programming to everyone.
-If you need financial assistance, fill out the appropriate scholarship application:
+If you need financial assistance, fill out ACES' Scholarship Application.